sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

-Once you have created a new *STUDY* (or once you have loaded it from disk), both the *STUDY* structure and its corresponding *ALLEEG* array of resident *EEG* structures will be variables in the Matlab workspace.
+Once you have created a new *STUDY* (or once you have loaded it from disk), both the *STUDY* structure and its corresponding *ALLEEG* array of resident *EEG* structures will be variables in the MATLAB workspace.

 Typing *\>\>
-STUDY* on the Matlab command line will list field values:
+STUDY* on the MATLAB command line will list field values:

 ``` matlab
 >> STUDY =